twajr/ckad-prep-notes/README.md

 ## Importand VI Tips

   - 'dG' - Deletes contents from cursor to end of file.
-This is very usefule when editing YAML files.
+This is very useful when editing YAML files.

 ## Outline
 Right now there are five primary sections to this document.